 Dry Cutting: 5 Reasons Why It Should Be Your Next Cut

-- Dry cutting is made for curls.
-You know what it’s like to get their haircut, and have all had that “uh-oh” moment when you’re not sure how the hair will look after – wondering if your wet locks are going to bounce up another inch than what you had hoped for.
+You know what it’s like to get your haircut, and have all had that “uh-oh” moment when you’re not sure how the hair will look after – wondering if your wet locks are going to bounce up another inch than what you had hoped for.
 Cutting hair where they live is the best method for complete accuracy.

-- There won’t be any post-cut shock.
 Cutting your hair “as is” is the whole point of the dry cut.
-Typically hair is more elastic and looks longer when it is wet and combed out, so you’re 3-inch chop could end up looking more like a 6-inch chop in the end.
+Typically hair is more elastic and looks longer when it is wet and combed out, so you’re three-inch chop could end up looking more like a 6-inch chop in the end.
 Going dry will help the stylist see your hair where it lives, in it’s natural state.